 Don't limit yourself too much by only wanting to be friends with certain types of people

-Not everyone does this, but some folks approach the situation only wanting to make friends with other couples, or people who are also married, or who have kids themselves.
+Not everyone does this, but some folks only want to make friends with other couples, or people who are also married, or who have kids themselves.
 They may seek out couples because they feel their social life should revolve around doing things with their partner.
 They may believe they'd relate better to someone who understands what it's like to have children (childless friends are sometimes notorious for glazing over whenever the kid anecdotes come out).

 I don't think there's a magic way to hit it off with other couples

-Like I mentioned above, it's harder for a couple to make friends with another couple compared to one person hitting it off with another.
+Like I mentioned above, it's harder for a couple to make friends with a second couple compared to one person hitting it off with another.
 I don't think there's any particular trick to making it easier though.
 It's like trying to make friends on your own.
 Some people you'll get along with, some you won't.
-Sometimes you'll get along with one member of a pair individually, but when your partners are added to the mix, it doesn't work.
+Sometimes you'll click with one member of a pair individually, but when your partners are added to the mix it doesn't work.

 Keeping in mind that it mostly just comes down to meeting enough prospects, here are a few things that may make the process slightly easier:

 - There are three basic ways to meet couples: 1) You and your partner can go out together, chat up other couples, and invite them to do couple-centric activities with you, 2) You can make friends individually, suggest you do something with your spouses, and see if everyone clicks, and 3) Ask your spouse if his or her existing friends have any significant others who may want to do something as a foursome.
 I think each option is as likely to work as the other.
 Though with the first you can at least get a sense of the inter-couple compatibility right away.